💯 How Resumes are Actually Reviewed

 Most resumes end up in the No pile, and once there, they are not reviewed further.
 It’s more efficient to find reasons to discard resumes than to search for perfect ones, so resumes are first screened against the 8 common reasons for rejection.

-Even if a qualified candidate’s resume ends up in the No pile by mistake, the high volume of resumes means this is a risk reviewers are willing to take to speed up the process.
+Even if a good candidate’s resume ends up in the No pile by mistake, reviewers are okay with that risk because they have so many resumes to get through quickly.

 🟨 “Maybe” Pile